cognesy/instructor-php/notes/NOTES.md

 Usage for streamed responses is available via events, but not via rawResponse().
 Should we provide some general way to handle usage data across LLM drivers?

-### Type adapters

-To handle types like Carbon.
-Register adapters for given type and use them in sequence until first succeeds.

 ### CanProvideExamples contract